 The future of cryptocurrencies

-- Instead of banning bitcoins, Nepal could study its underlying technology and could create a blockchain to form a regulated digital currency of its own.
+- Instead of banning bitcoins, Nepal could study its value and perhaps create its own blockchain cyrptocurrency

 Dec 27, 2017-

 Bitcoins have taken the financial world by storm, and Nepal is no exception.
 But what is it?
 And why has it been a hot topic for the past few years?

 The selling of goods and services in exchange for cashable objects has been a trend for millennia.
 In recent years, ‘cryptocurrency’ has come to be a part of this trend.

 But what are these cryptocurrencies?